Please ensure Javascript is enabled for purposes of website accessibility

 16:00-17:30 SGT | 09:00-10:30 CET | Zoom

-Explore the theoretical concept of Science Impacting Diplomacy and explore how science cooperation can be used to improve relations between countries and informing foreign and security policy objectives with scientific advice.
-Familiarise yourself with some notable examples on how this is practiced in Asia and Europe.
+In this session, we explored the theoretical concept of Science Impacting Diplomacy and explore how science cooperation can be used to improve relations between countries and informing foreign and security policy objectives with scientific advice.
+Attendees could familiarise themselves with some notable examples on how this is practiced in Asia and Europe.

 Keynote Presenter & Panellist